 - 1. Figures include deaths of non-residents. - 2.
-Based on date of death, registered up to 26 June 2021. - 3.
+Based on date of death, registered up to 3 July 2021. - 3.
 All figures for 2020 and 2021 are provisional. - 4.
 The International Classification of Diseases, Tenth Edition (ICD-10) definitions are available in the Measuring the data section. - 5.
 This chart includes deaths from 12 September 2020 onwards.
-Three deaths involving COVID-19 that occurred prior to this (in the week ending 31 January (Week 5), week ending 7 February (Week 6) and week ending 28 February (Week 9) are not included in the chart.

-Figure 7 is based on date of death for deaths registered up to 26 June 2021, rather than date of registration.
+Figure 7 is based on date of death for deaths registered up to 3 July 2021, rather than date of registration.
 As more deaths are registered, deaths per day are likely to increase, especially for later dates.
-Looking at the number of deaths involving COVID-19 that occurred in Week 24, 73.8% of deaths occurred in hospitals and 11.5% occurred in care homes; this may change as more deaths are registered.
+Looking at the number of deaths involving COVID-19 that occurred in Week 25, 81.7% of deaths occurred in hospitals and 8.5% occurred in care homes; this may change as more deaths are registered.